Skip to content

 Adults

-NEW PATIENT Radiographs of recent date (1-2 years old) of sufficient quality and quantity. low risk bitewing
+NEW PATIENT Recent radiographs (1-2 years old) of sufficient quality and quantity. low risk Bitewings

-Previous radiographs more than 2 years old or more recent, of insufficient quality and quantity low risk PAN + bitewing
+Previous radiographs >2 years old, or if more recent, of insufficient quality and/or quantity low risk PAN + bitewings

-No previous radiographs low risk PAN + bitewing
+No previous radiographs low risk PAN + bitewings

-RECALL PATIENT Use available previous radiographs low risk bitewing 24-36 month interval
+RECALL PATIENT Use available previous radiographs low risk Bitewings 24-36 month interval

 Children and Adolescents